Cycle 1

 Make sure to read the example sentences after each of the last three words (“Yes, us.
 Like, ‘She came to school with us.’”).
 These example sentences occur throughout the curriculum, and they serve several purposes.

-If a student doesn’t know the meaning of a word, the example sentence can help them develop an understanding of it and eventually add that word to their vocabulary.
-The example sentences are written in a way helps students understand what they signify, and words with multiple meanings appear in throughout the curriculum with example sentences that elucidate those nuances.
+If a student doesn’t already know the meaning of a word, the example sentence can help them develop an understanding of it so they can eventually add that word to their vocabulary.

 At the end of the task, repeat any words that required correction.